uzlonewolf/BuddhaMachineFirmwareTool/README.md

 # Buddha Machine Firmware Tool

 A tool for decoding and re-encoding Buddha Machine flash images.
-Based on work by Malvineous and Hjalfi at https://old.reddit.com/r/BigCliveDotCom/comments/pmt390/buddha_machine_teardown_with_flash_dump/ as well as work by AlexGuo1998 and Prehistoricman at https://youtu.be/LNpbvyLIvN0 .
+Based on work by Malvineous, Hjalfi, and Spritetm at https://old.reddit.com/r/BigCliveDotCom/comments/pmt390/buddha_machine_teardown_with_flash_dump/ as well as work by AlexGuo1998 and Prehistoricman at https://youtu.be/LNpbvyLIvN0 .

 Right now it only extracts the binary code loaded into the 8051 microcontroller.
-The audio files themselves use an unknown encoding that has not been figured out yet.
+The audio files themselves use an unknown encoding which has not been figured out yet.

 The extracted firmware can be found in the [firmware/](firmware/) directory.
+The code.app file parts loaded into address 0x2200 also include the first file part which is loaded into address 0x1900 in order to make code inspection easier.
 The disassembled files were generated with `mame`'s unidasm tool:

     unidasm fileparts.00.code.app.part-14.bin -arch axc51core >fileparts.00.code.app.part-14.bin.asm